wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 Creating A Widget
 =================
-Widgets allow us to view, change, and interact with data published through the NetworkTables.
-The CameraServer, NetworkTables, and Base plugins provide the widgets to control basic data types (including FRC-Specific data types).
-However, custom widgets allow us to control our custom data type we made in the previous sections or Java Objects.
+Widgets allow us to view, change, and interact with data published through NetworkTables.
+The CameraServer, NetworkTables, and Base plugins provide the widgets to control basic data types (including FRC-specific data types).
+However, custom widgets allow us to control our custom data types we made in the previous sections or Java Objects.

 The basic ``Widget`` interface inherits from the ``Component`` and ``Sourced`` interfaces.
 Both are basic building blocks towards making widgets and allows us to modify and display data.
 A good widget allows the end-user to modify the widget to suit their needs.
 An example could be to allow the user to control the range of the number slider, that is, its maximum and minimum or the orientation of the slider itself.
 The view of the widget or how it looks is defined using FXML. ``FXML`` is an XML based language that allows us to build the widget interface.

 Defining a Widgets FXML
 -----------------------
-In this example, we will create 2 slider to help us control the X and Y coordinates of our Point2D data type we created in previous sections.
+In this example, we will create 2 sliders to help us control the X and Y coordinates of our Point2D data type we created in previous sections.
 In order to create an empty, blank window for our widget, we need to create a ``Pane``.
 In simple terms a Pane is a "Parent" UI element that contains other "Child" UI elements, in this case, 2 sliders.
 There are many different types of Pane, they are as noted:

 - Stack Pane

-   - Stack Panes allow elements to be placed ontop of each other.
+   - Stack Panes allow elements to be placed on top of each other.

 - Grid Pane

-   - Grid Panes are extremely useful defining child elements using a coordinate system by creating a felxiable grid of rows and columns on the pane.
+   - Grid Panes are extremely useful defining child elements using a coordinate system by creating a flexible grid of rows and columns on the pane.

 - Flow Pane/Tile Pane